mattiamari/meross-prometheus-exporter/README.md

 - **type** - The type of device (currently only mss310s are scraped)

 ## To Do
-- Test using a more generic device filter (i.e. `meross_iot.controller.mixins.electricity.ElectricityMixin`)
 - Use python built in logging